Chéticamp, Nova Scotia

-Chéticamp (/fr/; /ˈʃɛtɪkæmp/) is an unincorporated town on the Cabot Trail on the west coast of Cape Breton Island in Nova Scotia, Canada.
+Chéticamp is an unincorporated town on the Cabot Trail on the west coast of Cape Breton Island in Nova Scotia, Canada.
 It is a local service centre.
 A majority of the population are Acadians.
 Together with its smaller neighbour, Saint-Joseph-du-Moine, Chéticamp makes up the largest Francophone enclave on Cape Breton Island.
 The 2006 population was 3,039 people.

 Etymology

 The name "Chéticamp" derives from the name given by the Mi'kmaq First Nations, who still live on Cape Breton Island (but not in Chéticamp).
 The name is Awjátúj (Francis-Smith orthography) in Mi’kmaq, meaning "rarely full", presumably making reference to the mouth of Chéticamp harbour that once had a large dune that grew during low tide.

 The French spelling of the town's name went through several variations including Ochatisia (1660), Ochatis (1689), "Chetecqan" (1689 Pierre Detcheverry map of the Gulf of St Lawrence for Governor Antoine Parat) Chétican, Chéticamps (1725) and Chétifcamp (1803).
 The current spelling appeared for the first time on 3 May 1815, in the writings of the missionary Antoine Manseau.
 In French, the name has been pronounced successively Le Chady, Le Grand Chady, Le Chady Grand, Île de Chedegan and finally, the current version, Chatican (/fr/).
 Chéticamp is usually pronounced phonetically in French outside of the area.

 The name does not always take the acute accent on the e in English (i.e., "Cheticamp").

 A village in western Nova Scotia, Saint Alphonse de Clare, was originally called Chéticamp de Clare.
 Its name was changed to avoid confusion for postal delivery.